Phumelele-Mod/Computer-Vision-Access-Control-System/README.md

 This repository contains the implementation of a **computer vision-based access control system** designed for secure, contactless authentication in residential environments.
 The system integrates **facial recognition** and **QR code scanning** for user authentication, a **Flask-based web application** for administrative control, mongodb atlas database for storing user information access logs and admin credentials.

-It was developed as a final-year project for the **Bachelor of Engineering in Electrical and Electronics Engineering** at the **University of Eswatini**.
+It was developed, in 2025, as a final-year project for the **Bachelor of Engineering in Electrical and Electronics Engineering** at the **University of Eswatini**.

 ---